-The 2018 Annual Meeting of Stockholders of Verastem, Inc. (the Company or Verastem) will be held on May 16, 2018, at 9:00 a.m. local time, at the Company's offices, 117 Kendrick Street, Suite 500, Needham, Massachusetts 02494 for the following purposes:
+The 2019 Annual Meeting of Stockholders of Verastem, Inc. (the Company or Verastem) will be held on May 14, 2019, at 9:00 a.m. local time, at the Company's offices, 117 Kendrick Street, Suite 500, Needham, Massachusetts 02494 for the following purposes:

-- 1. To elect Robert Forrester and Bruce Wendel as Class III directors, each for a three-year term; - 2.
-To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2018; - 3.
-To conduct an advisory vote on the compensation of our named executive officers; - 4.
-To conduct an advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; and

-5. To consider and act upon any other matters that properly come before the Annual Meeting or any adjournment or postponement thereof.
+- 1. To elect Michael Kauffman and Eric Rowinsky as Class I directors, each for a three-year term; - 2.
+To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2019; - 3.
+To conduct an advisory vote on the compensation of our named executive officers; and - 4.
+To consider and act upon any other matters that properly come before the Annual Meeting or any adjournment or postponement thereof.

-Each outstanding share of the Company's common stock (Nasdaq: VSTM) entitles the holder of record at the close of business on March 29, 2018, to receive notice of and to vote at the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+Each outstanding share of the Company's common stock (Nasdaq: VSTM) entitles the holder of record at the close of business on March 21, 2019, to receive notice of and to vote at the Annual Meeting or any adjournment or postponement of the Annual Meeting.